The accounting equation is the foundation of financial accounting, ensuring that a company’s financial statements remain balanced. It is expressed as:

 Assets = Liabilities + Equity

 Each component of this equation plays a crucial role in financial reporting and decision-making.
 This article explores the three main components—assets, liabilities, and equity—their definitions, types, and significance in business accounting.
+It also highlights how international standards such as IFRS and U.S. GAAP treat these components differently, influencing global consistency and comparability in corporate reporting.

 1. Assets